Federated Learning with Enhanced Privacy via Model Splitting and Random Client Participation: Simulation Results

 \subsection{Comparison of Total Privacy Loss under Different Data Subsampling Strategies}

-Figures~\ref{Fig:privacyloss_PS} and~\ref{Fig:privacyloss_batch} evaluate the total privacy loss for both the local client $\bar{\epsilon}{i}^T$ and the global model $\bar{\epsilon}{\cb}^T$ under different data subsampling strategies and batch sizes, with the number of local epochs fixed at $Q=5$.
-Figure~\ref{Fig:privacyloss_PS}(a) shows the local client’s total privacy loss for $\epsilon_{\ell}=0.1$.
-The results indicate that sampling with replacement consistently achieves lower privacy loss than sampling without replacement, and both outperform the baseline DP-FedAvg that does not exploit privacy amplification.
-Figure~\ref{Fig:privacyloss_PS}(b) demonstrates that this advantage persists and even strengthens for a larger local privacy budget $\epsilon_{\ell}=1$, confirming the theoretical insights of Theorem~\ref{Thm:total_budget} and Remark~\ref{Remark qi}.
+Figures~\ref{Fig:privacyloss_PS} and~\ref{Fig:privacyloss_batch} compare the total privacy loss of the local client $\bar{\epsilon}_{i}^T$ and the global model $\bar{\epsilon}_{c}^T$ under model splitting ratio $d_\alpha:d_p=1:9$.
+In these experiments, the number of local update steps is fixed at $Q=5$.
+Figure~\ref{Fig:privacyloss_PS} presents the total privacy loss of the local client for $\epsilon_{\ell}=0.1$ in Fig.~\ref{Fig:privacyloss_PS}(a) and $\epsilon_{\ell}=1$ in Fig.~\ref{Fig:privacyloss_PS}(b).
+It is observed that sampling with replacement consistently results in a smaller total privacy loss than sampling without replacement, and that both strategies outperform the baseline DP-FedAvg without privacy amplification.
+Moreover, the advantage of sampling with replacement remains evident as the local privacy level increases, which is consistent with Theorem~\ref{Thm:total_budget} and Remark~\ref{Remark qi}.

-Figure~\ref{Fig:privacyloss_batch} reports the global model’s total privacy loss under different mini-batch sizes $b$.
-The results show that sampling with replacement consistently yields smaller privacy loss compared with sampling without replacement.
-Additionally, the total privacy loss increases with larger batch sizes, highlighting the crucial role of local data subsampling in controlling the privacy cost of the global model.
+Figure~\ref{Fig:privacyloss_batch} shows the total privacy loss of the global model under different mini-batch sizes $b \in \{1,5,13\}$.
+One can observe from the figure that the total privacy loss increases with $b$, highlighting the important role of local data subsampling in controlling the cumulative privacy cost of the global model.
+In addition, for the same $b$, sampling with replacement consistently yields a smaller privacy loss than sampling without replacement, further verifying the stronger privacy amplification effect of the WR strategy.